 - Heat Factor.
 Mild-Medium.
-Hunan chicken isn’t as spicy as some other Chinese dishes, but you’ll get some nice heat and spice from the Doubanjiang or chili paste.
+Hunan chicken isn't as spicy as some other Chinese dishes, but you'll get some nice heat and spicy flavors from the Doubanjiang or chili paste.
 I add in extra elements, including some spicy peppers, spicy chili flakes and Sichuan peppercorns, which are not traditional, but I love them.

 - Sichuan Peppercorns.
 Sichuan peppercorns (aka Szechuan pepper) are different than other spicy foods, bringing not so much heat to a dish, but a distinctive tingling and numbing experience to your tongue and lips.
 They can be an acquired taste, so keep this in mind if you have not tried them before.
 They are different from black peppercorns.